AUDIO VERSION: YouTube Podbean

 Negative miracles are very effective in keeping some flesh worshipers at bay.
 By associating Peter with both healing and death, the Holy Spirit is causing people to feel afraid to get too close to the miracle men.
 But this kind of deterrent will only work on the more reverent folks.
 The less reverent will greedily push forward and try to get their turn at being blessed.
 We saw this same pattern with Jesus in the Gospel books.
 The folks who were always pressing in on Him were mainly there just to see the show of miraculous power.
 Look at the few accounts when Jesus actually praises individuals for having strong faith, and you’ll find that those people are usually not members of the main herd.
 Instead, they are folks who Jesus runs into between His main miracle shows.

 When we’re serious about honoring God, we don’t follow Him around looking for some opportunity to take advantage of Him.
-We don’t sneak up behind Him and try to steal His power from Him like the bleeding woman did (see Lessons Learned from a Bleeding Woman).
+We don’t sneak up behind Him and try to steal His power from Him like the bleeding woman did.
 Instead, we keep a respectful distance like the Roman centurion who said he wasn’t worthy to have Jesus under his roof (see Lesson 51).
 Here in Acts, we see two different reactions to Peter doing miracles.
 Some folks are listening to the spiritual messages and embracing God on a soul level while they keep a respectful distance.
 But others are stalking the miracle men and trying to find ways to force Peter to bless them.